-"Love me (but in a higher degree than thou dost the bulk of mankind) with the love that is 'long suffering and kind;' that is patient, if I am ignorant or out of the way, bearing and not increasing my burden; and is tender, soft, and compassionate still; that 'envieth not,' if at any time it please God to prosper me in this work even more than thee.
+"Love me (but in a higher degree than thou dost the

+bulk of mankind) with the love that is 'long-suffering and kind; that is patient, if I am ignorant or out of the way, bearing and not increasing my burden; and is tender. soft, and compassionate still; that 'envieth not,' if at any time it please God to prosper me in this work even more than thee.
 Love me with the love that 'is not provoked' either at my follies or infirmities, or even at my acting (if it should sometimes so appear to thee) not according to the will of God.
-Love me so as to 'think no evil' of me, to put away all jealousy and evil surmising.
-Love me with the love that 'covereth all things;' that never reveals either my faults or infirmities, that 'believeth all things,' is always willing to think the best, to put the fairest construction on all my words and actions; that 'hopeth all things;' either that the thing related was never done, or not done with such circumstances as are related; or at least, that it was done with a good intention, or in a sudden stress of temptation.
-And hope to the end, that whatever is amiss will, by the grace of God be corrected, and where is varied and in the in the size of the meter in China Area.
-I work to
+Love me so as to 'think no evil' of me, to put away all jealousy and evil surmi-Love me with the love that 'covereth all things: that never reveals either my faults or infirmities; that 'believeth all things,' is always willing to think the best. to put the fairest construction on all my words and actions; that 'hopeth all things;' either that the thing related was never done, or not done with such circumstances as are related; or at least, that it was done with a good intention, or in a sudden stress of temptation.
+And hope to the end, that whatever is amiss will, by the grace of God, be corrected, and whatever is wanting supplied. through the riches of his mercy in Christ Jesus."\

-And then, terral electrics with 1 with 15% from practical and sections into an arrange and are ference, le rincindes de min de la mine de de who, in the manner as we neglect the agree his man line all whose thears are than will be inter-THE VILLAR AND how to visite and profession of the new arranges to easier joys, will regain to the distriction of the mains of fig. the true Structural manner of victorians and last last seall his raica with a magnetic in early for and working rightenusness.
-The Via Paramond ties in-saids Via the stratest mark account them as the account as a solid the same time area is fromth is notion in the Lori, is members of Christ and uniform of Island (an increases now of the tresent angular of lead and his visces of his eternal american, all of whatever occasion to wieshing to congregation who become in the Lord Jesus Class, who love God and man, who, revening to neare and framing to offend God, are parefull assuming and the realogs of good works.
-He is the man of a truly national spirit, who bears all these scritting tron als meant who having an unspeakable temierness for their records, and longing for their welfare, does not besse to commend them to that in prayer, as well as to thead their cause before men, who speaks competator to them, and labours by all his words to strengthen their hands in God.
+And then, having shown how a catholic spirit differs from practical and speculative latitudinarianism and indifference, he concludes: "A man of a catholic spirit is one who, in the manner above-mentioned, 'gives his hand' to all whose 'hearts are right with his heart.'
+One who knows how to value and praise God for all the advantages he enjoys, with regard to the knowledge of the things of God, the true scriptural manner of worshipping him; and above all, his union with a congregation fearing God and working righteousness.
+One who, retaining these blessings with the strictest care, keeping them as the apple of his eye, at the same time loves as friends, as brethren in the Lord, as members of Christ and children of God, as joint partakers now of the present kingdom of God, and fellow-heirs of his eternal kingdom, all, of whatever opinion, or worship, or congregation, who believe in the Lord Jesus Christ, who love God and man, who, rejoicing to please and fearing to offend God, are careful to abstain from evil, and zealous of good works.
+He is the man of a truly catholic spirit, who bears all these continually upon his heart, who, having an unspeakable tenderness for their persons, and longing for their welfare, does not cease to commend them to God in prayer, as well as to plead their cause before men; who speaks comfortably to them, and labours by all his words to strengthen their hands in God.
 He assists them to the uttermost of his power in all things, spiritual and temporal.
-He is ready to spend and be spent for them; weat the lay down his life for their sake."
-(Sermons.)
+He is ready to spend and be spent for them; yea, to lay down his life for their sake."